Artisan-Peeper/cam-detector/README.md

 ---

+# Problems

+- Might not work on other browsers
+- This is working on chrome browsers perhaps
+- **-Tcker** This might need to be modified a little since I want it to detect if the user is looking left, right, up, or down.

-## Project Notice
+# Project Notice

-**Copyright Notice**: This project is authored by "Tcker".
+**Copyright Notice**: This project is authored by "**Tcker**".
 All rights reserved.
 No part of this project may be reproduced, distributed, or transmitted in any form or by any means, including copying, without the prior written permission of the author.

-**Collaboration Policy**: Collaborators (MasterTraits, Br3y, Rhyu) are welcome to modify this project, provided they are explicitly added as collaborators.
+**Collaboration Policy**: Collaborators (**MasterTraits**, **Br3y**, **Rhyu**) are welcome to modify this project, provided they are explicitly added as collaborators.
 Collaboration on this project is encouraged within the boundaries of mutual respect and cooperation.

 **Unauthorized Sharing**: Please refrain from sharing this project with others without the author's permission or consent.
 Respect the author's intellectual property rights and the effort invested in creating this project.